Ergodicity of unipotent flows and Kleinian groups: Introduction

 Let us present a sketch of the argument in the probability measure case.
 Let $(X, \mu)$ be a probability measure space.
 Then it is straightforward from \eqref{b1} that for any generic point $x$, any $0<r<1$, and any $\psi\in C_c(X)$ \be \frac{1}{(1-r)T} {\int_{rT}^T \psi (xu_t) dt}\to \int_X \psi(x) d\mu .\ee Statements of this nature will be called a ``window theorem" in the sequel.

 We now explain how a suitable window theorem can be used in acquiring an additional invariance by an element of $N-U.$ This idea was used by Ratner; see~\cite{Ratner1, Ratner2} and the references therein.
-We also refer to~\cite{Mar1, Mar2} where similar ideas, in the topological setting, were used by Margulis.
+We also refer to~\cite{Mar1, Mar2} where similar ideas were used by Margulis in the topological setting.